 How to become a counsellor

-- Specialise and further your studies by completing a postgraduate counselling or mental health degree.
+- Develop your knowledge even further by earning a postgraduate degree in counselling or mental health.

 What does a counsellor do?

 Counsellors support people facing all sorts of personal issues, including stress, career changes and divorce.
 Many counsellors choose to specialise in a single area, like grief and trauma, family violence or First Nations youth counselling.

 After earning your qualification and becoming accredited, you’ll be able to teach clients the self-management skills they need to make positive life changes.